mstksg/inCode/copy/entries/servant-services.md

 planned out, and *easily provide* it with a networked API that can be used over any TCP/IP connection (and even locally).
-This won't teach you *how* to write a todo app, but rather how to *hook up* a todo app over a TCP/IP connection quickly --- and in such a simple way that you wouldn't give a second thought based on complexity issues.
+This won't teach you *how* to write a todo app, but rather how to *hook up* a todo app over a TCP/IP connection quickly, with a command line client --- and in such a simple way that you wouldn't give a second thought based on complexity issues.

 This post can also serve as a stepping-stone to a "microservices architecture", if you intend to build towards one (this is explored deeper by